Full spoilers for The Handmaid’s Tale Season 3.

 But the ending is not clean.
 June is shot during the escape, and the finale leaves her fate physically uncertain while making her symbolic role very clear.
 She has become the woman who got children out of Gilead.
 She has become a story people can believe in.

-That is both victory and danger.
-Season 4 begins with the consequences of that myth, as June becomes more revered, more hunted, and more convinced that her pain gives her authority.
+Season 4 begins with the consequences of that myth.
+June becomes more revered, more hunted, and more convinced that her pain gives her authority.
+Season 3 makes June a legend.
+Season 4 asks what that legend costs.

 What Is Angel’s Flight?